-A procurement exercise conducted by the Safe and Sustainable Travel team to award a contract above the OJEU limit would take a considerable amount of time to arrange, far longer than the time between this report being written and the end of the financial year 2017/18, hence a National procurement exercise would need to be undertaken instead, thus limiting the contract amount to below £184,302.
+Should this report not be approved, a national procurement exercise would need to be conducted by the Safe and Sustainable Travel team to award a contract above the OJEU procurement threshold of £181,302 which would take a considerable amount of time to arrange; far longer than the time between this report being written and the end of the financial year 2018/19.

-- 2.2 The long lead in time from the beginning of the Barnet procurement process to the eventual setting up of the contract with the successful company and training being delivered in the borough can be avoided by using a Call Off contract from the Enfield and Haringey framework agreement.
-The procurement process to commission a cycle training company to deliver the provisions set out in the Framework agreement for Boroughs (see background papers: LB Enfield & LB Haringey Framework Agreement Reference Number: DN228703) has already been carried out by Enfield and Haringey. - 2.3 The cost of using the London Borough of Enfield and Haringey's framework is 1% of the Call Off contract's value.
-Therefore a contract value of £200,000 would cost £2,000 to use a Call off contract via the framework. - 2.4 Using a call off Contract will save Barnet and Re Officer time as the procurement process has been undertaken and completed by the London Boroughs of Enfield and Haringey.
+- 2.2 The long lead in time from the beginning of the procurement process to entering the contract with the successful provider to training being delivered in the borough can be avoided by calling off from Enfield and Haringey's joint framework agreement. - 2.3 The cost of using Enfield and Haringey's joint framework agreement is 1% of the call-off contract's value, i.e. £2,400 of the £240,000 contract value. - 2.4 Calling off from a framework will save Barnet and Re officers' time as the procurement process has already been undertaken and completed by the London Boroughs of Enfield and Haringey.

-Should the procurement exercise be undertaken within Barnet, the cost of the Procurement exercise, including officer time in arranging the OJEU compliant procurement exercise would exceed the cost of buying into a Call Off contract from the Enfield and Haringey joint framework.
+If the procurement exercise were undertaken within Barnet, the cost of arranging an OJEU compliant procurement exercise, including officer time, would exceed the cost of calling off from Enfield and Haringey's joint framework.